 Once you have entered the folder, you will get the screenshots you need to capture.

-Here’s where Minecraft screenshots saved on mobile devices
+Here’s where Minecraft screenshots are saved on mobile devices

 Where are the Minecraft screenshots saved on Xbox One?